andrykonchin/marshal-parser/README.md

 The Marshal format is described here <https://ruby-doc.org/core-3.1.0/doc/marshal_rdoc.html>.

-There are also a lot of useful articles, for instance:
+There are also a lot of articles that could be useful, for instance:
 - <https://shopify.engineering/caching-without-marshal-part-one>
 - <https://iliabylich.github.io/2016/01/25/ruby-marshalling-from-a-to-z.html>
 - <http://jakegoulding.com/blog/categories/marshal/>